manu-mannattil/nolitsa/README.md

 ### Tests

-NoLiTSA’s unit tests can be executed by running `nosetests`, or by using
+NoLiTSA’s unit tests can be executed by running `pytest`.

-    python setup.py test

 Publications
 ------------